tbleckert/react-select-search/README.md

 /* Simple example */
 <SelectSearch options={options} value="sv" name="language" placeholder="Choose your language" />
 ```
-For examples you can take a look in the [stories](stories) directory.
+For example, you can take a look in the [stories](stories) directory.

 You will also need some CSS to make it look right.
 Example theme can be found in [style.css](style.css).